usnistgov/800-63-3/sp800-63a/sec4_ial.md

 _This section is normative._

 This document describes the common pattern in which an applicant undergoes an identity proofing and enrollment process in which their identity evidence and attributes are collected, uniquely resolved to a single identity within a given population or context, then validated and verified.
+See [Selecting IAL](https://pages.nist.gov/TIG-Stage/sp800-63-3.html#IAL_CYOA) for details on how to chose the most appropriate IAL.
 A CSP may then bind these attributes to an authenticator (described in [[SP 800-63B]](sp800-63b.html)).

 The only outcome of identity proofing is to ensure that the applicant is who they claim to be to a stated level of certitude.
 This includes presentation, validation, and verification of the minimum attributes necessary to accomplish identity proofing.
 As an example, such attributes could include: